s1seven/schema-tools/README.md

 - generate-coa-pdf-template
 - generate-en10168-pdf-template

-The remaining packages should be made compatible with [all schema versions][#supported schemas]
+The remaining packages should be made compatible with [all schema versions](#supported-schemas)

 ### Fixtures